 You may already have a market in mind, but here is the background briefly.
 It comes down to what you like, but also what you can afford.

 - Foreign Exchange Market.
 The foreign exchange market, where you are trading currencies such as the euro and U.S. dollar (EUR/USD), requires the least capital.
 You can start trading forex with as little as $100, although starting with more is recommended for proper risk and money management.

 - Futures Market.
 Trading futures may also require small money to get started.
 There is also a wide assortment of futures available to trade.
 These are often based on commodities or indexes such as crude oil, gold, bitcoin, or S&P 500 movements.

 - Stock Market.
 Stock trading offers different opportunities than a traditional ‘buy and hold’ investment strategy.
-Speculating on stock and ETF (Exchange Traded Fund) prices via CFDs (contract for differences) means traders can profit from falling prices too.
+Speculating on stock and ETF (Exchange Traded Fund) prices via derivatives means traders can profit from falling prices too.
 Margin or leverage also reduces the capital required to open a position.
 So, you can take a position on the latest news release, product announcement, or financial report – as well as technical indicators.
 However, leverage can increase not only profits but also losses.

 - Cryptocurrency market.
 The two most popular currently are Bitcoin and Ethereum, some of the hottest financial assets of the moment.
 Trading cryptocurrency revolves around speculating on its price, rather than owning any of the actual coins.
 For this reason, brokers offering forex and CFDs can be an alternative solution for beginners.

-When you create a CFD trading account with CAPEX, you will be able to:
+When you create a trading account with CAPEX, you will be able to: